UPDATE: Scottish Legal History – A Research Guide

 Yasmin Morais is Cataloging Librarian at the Mason Law Library, University of the District of Columbia.
 She was previously Resident Librarian at the Georgetown Law Library.
 Yasmin obtained her MSc in International Relations from the University of the West Indies (Mona) and her MLIS from the University of Toronto.
-Her research interests include Caribbean jurisprudence, information literacy and information policy.
+She is in her final year of the LLB program at the University of London.

 Table of Contents